Pandarua220/CV/content/authors/admin/_index.md

 ## About Me

 Yiming Zhong is currently a fourth-year student in the Department of Biomedical Engineering at Southern University of Science and Technology (SUSTech).
-His current research interest is AI for healthcare and he is willing to explore
+His current research interest is AI for healthcare and he is willing to explore other topics such as Biomedical Imaging and Brain-Computer Interference (BCI).